 Dr. Bruno Rodriguez, DPT, CSCS: Strength, Recovery, and Physical Therapy Expert

-Creatine commonly increases scale weight by about 2 to 4.5 lb in the first week, mostly from osmotic water being pulled into muscle as creatine stores rise (especially with a loading phase).
+Creatine commonly increases scale weight by about 2 to 4.5 lb in the first week, mostly from an increase in total body water as creatine stores rise (especially with a loading phase).
 Learn how to tell normal water shifts from true fat gain and how to track performance and body composition so weigh-ins don’t catch ...

 Special OfferLab panels included: $300/year free for all members